 In addition to listening, I will play an active role to support your communication and, ultimately, your healing.
 My goal is always to motivate you with ideas and offer tools developed from proven methods.

 Founded on research spanning many years of information and experiences.
 We will identify the variables making your relationship feel like a battlefield and work to correct and resolve them.
 Oftentimes, these difficulties are rooted in the 4 Horsemen outlined in Drs John and Julie Gottman’s research.

 Treating another with disrespect, mocking them, scoffing, eye-rolling, and calling them names is contemptuous.
 The person on the receiving end of contempt feels worthless and despised.

 To respond to the contemptuous statement, use “I” statements to express how you feel about the situation.

 When stonewalling is present, take a break.
-A 20-minute walk or something else to calm and soothe yourself before you meet again to constructively yourself.
+A 20-minute walk.

 Do you miss the fun you used to have together?
 Are you craving some healthy connection with the person you chose to spend your life with?
 A good, reliable friendship is one of the hallmarks of a healthy relationship.
-We have some tools that can help with this.
+We have some tools that can help with this too.